pluginpal/strapi-plugin-config-sync/README.md

 | importOnBootstrap | bool | Allows you to let the config be imported automaticly when strapi is bootstrapping (on `strapi start`).
 This setting should only be used in production, and should be handled very carefully as it can unintendedly overwrite the changes in your database.
 PLEASE USE WITH CARE. |
 | include | array | Types you want to include in the syncing process.
 Allowed values: `core-store`, `user-role`, `admin-role`, `i18n-locale`. |
 | exclude | array | Specify the names of configs you want to exclude from the syncing process.
 By default the API tokens for users-permissions, which are stored in core_store, are excluded.
 This setting expects the config names to comply with the naming convention. |

-## 🔍 Naming convention
-All the config files written in the sync directory have the same naming convention.
-It goes as follows:

-	[config-type].[config-name].json

-- `config-type` - Corresponds to the `key` of the config type.
-- `config-name` - The unique identifier of the config.
-	- 	For `core-store` config this is the `key` value.
-	-  	For `user-role` config this is the `type` value.
-	-  For `admin-role` config this is the `code` value.
-	-  	For `i18n-locale` config this is the `code` value

 ## 🤝 Contributing